tessercat/daoistic-book/daodejing/46/english.md

-The world is on the right track when old pack horses graze in the pastures.
+The world is on the right track when old pack horses graze the pasture.

 The world has lost its way
 when war horses train in the fields.